Importing Your Previous Logbooks

 Others

-If you have your hours in a digital logbook not listed above, you can transpose your records to our standard spreadsheet template, or consider a custom import via PRO support.
+If you have your hours in a digital logbook not listed above, you may still transpose your records to our standard spreadsheet template.

 Airline Systems